Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 • NON-STAINING: This product is non-staining to most home siding depending on age...

-They can be used in enclosed spaces such as apartments, attics, basement, crawl spaces, garage, etc; they can also penetrate the cracks, crevices, and carpet fibers.
+Hot Shot foggers can be used in enclosed spaces such as apartments, attics, basements, crawl spaces, and garages.
+They can also penetrate cracks, crevices, and carpet fibers.

-It is unstable to light and is not as toxic as Permethrin, an active ingredient in the spray, but it can still cause breathing issues if inhaled while applying.
+Note that it’s unstable in light and not as toxic as Permethrin, another active ingredient in the spray.
+However, it can still cause breathing issues if inhaled while applying.

 Before using the Hot Shot fogger it is important to read the instructions on the product and take the necessary precautions namely :

-• First, you need to seal all the windows, doors and cover the water and food resources.
+• Seal all the windows, doors and cover the water and food resources.

-• You need to cover your mouth and nose with a mask and then place the fogger at a place from where it can be easily spread.
+• Cover your mouth and nose with a mask and then place the fogger at a place from where it can be easily spread.

 After all the arrangements are done and the can is sufficiently shaken, the seal can be broken from which the gas comes out and continues for around 38 seconds.